wikirona/wikirona/README.md

          * [Pandemic Ventilator](https://panvent.blogspot.com/)
          * See [/oxygen#communities](/oxygen#communities) for more.
       3. [Curated Claims](/claims/README.md): Rationally debate propositions with evidence and citations.
+      4. [ResilienceMaps](http://resiliencemaps.org/): "ResilienceMaps has a good set of mapping and modeling systems for the life-saving resources which you want to track and move around.
+SYSML could be used to figure out what is needed, where" - @leashless Vinay Gupta
    * **Earth Directory** - A directory of people and things on earth, w/ sufficient privacy for security.
       1. Masks.
       2. Santiizers.